Buy a vehicle licence (rego), change the registered person of a vehicle, or pay road user charges (RUC) at your local PostShop.

 Choose your licence period on the reminder notice you received in the mail, or complete the Application to license motor vehicle (MR1B) form at your local PostShop.

 If you complete the MR1B form, you’ll need to know your vehicle plate number, year, make and model.

 Find out more about vehicle licensing on the Waka Kotahi website

 Selling a vehicle

 Let Waka Kotahi know you’ve sold a vehicle on their website, or complete a Selling or disposing of a vehicle?
 (MR13A) form, available at your local PostShop.

 Buying a vehicle

-If your vehicle is over 3500kg or uses diesel or any other fuel that isn’t taxed at source, you’ll need to pay road user charges (RUCs).
-Pay at your local PostShop and you'll receive your compliance label on the spot.
+If your vehicle is over 3500kg, uses diesel or any other fuel that isn’t taxed at the source, you’ll need to pay road user charges (RUC).
+Pay at your local PostShop and you'll receive your RUC label on the spot.

-View a full list of vehicle types, weights and road user charges from the New Zealand Transport Agency.
+View a full list of vehicle types, weights and RUC rates on the Waka Kotai website.

 Buying road user charges